 Fast facts about ADPKD

-Autosomal Dominant Polycystic Kidney Disease (ADPKD) is the most common genetic renal disorder.
+Autosomal Dominant Polycystic Kidney Disease (ADPKD) is the most commonly inherited kidney disorder.
 In the UK, it accounts for around 1 in 10 people on dialysis and 1 in 8 with a kidney transplant.

-ADPKD affects between 1 in 400 and 1 in 1000 people worldwide.
+ADPKD affects between 1 in 400 and 1 in 1000 people worldwide - over 12 million.
 It occurs equally in both men and women, across all ethnic groups.

 ADPKD is caused by mutations in one or more genes causing them to function abnormally.
 Because ADPKD has a 'dominant' inheritance pattern, there is 1 in 2 chance that an affected parent will pass on ADPKD to each child born.